handmadecode/quill/README.md

 Note that this rule set file requires at least version 5.4.0 of PMD.
 When setting `toolVersion` to an older version of PMD, another rule set file must be explicitly configured.

+### Extension additions

+A method with the name `disableTestChecks` is added to the `pmd` extension.
+Calling this method in the build script it will remove the `test` source set from the extension's source sets, thus disabling the `pmdTest` task:

+    pmd.disableTestChecks()

 ### Task additions